Have a Cough That Won’t Go Away? What it Could Mean, and When to Seek Treatment

 You’re not getting any sleep because your cough constantly wakes you up.
 You spend your days hacking up a lung, reminiscing fondly on the times when you didn’t feel that fiery urge in your throat every few minutes.
 You’ve actually started avoiding quiet places like the library because you’re embarrassed by the loud outbursts of your constant cough.
 Sound familiar?
-If so, you might be among the 12 percent of Americans who deal with chronic cough.
-But what’s at the root of your constant cough, and is it something you should be worried about?
+If so, you might be among the 12% of Americans who deal with chronic cough.
+But what’s at the root of your persistent cough, and is it something you should be worried about?
+And what about COVID-19?
 Read on for answers.

 Symptoms of Chronic Cough